Ubirr Rock Art Talks

 Stories on stone

-Namarrkan Sisters, 20 minutes
+Namarrkan Sisters, 20 minutes (morning only)

 Storytelling is part of traditional Indigenous education, and teaching and learning has taken place at Ubirr for many thousands of years.
 There are two stories shown at this site, the Fighting Figures and the Namarrkan Sisters.